Only Flat Spacetime is Full BPS in Four Dimensional N=3 and N=4 Supergravity

 \section{\texorpdfstring{$\mathcal{N}=3$ Fully Supersymmetric Solution}{\mathcal{N}=3 Fully Supersymmetric Solution}}

-In this section, we find the fully supersymmetric solution in $\cN=3$ higher derivative Poincar\'e supergravity.
+In this section, we find the fully supersymmetric solution in $\cN=3$ higher derivative Poincar\'e supergravity considered in the previous section.
 We will carry this out similar to the analysis of $\mathcal{N}=4$ supersymmetric solutions that we carried out in section-\ref{N4susy}.
-We will consider $S$-invariant combintations of fermions and set their variations to zero.
+We will consider $S$-invariant combinations of fermions and set their variations to zero.

 We need a compensating spinor for the $S$-supersymmetry transformation.
 The following combination of the fields transforms as a pure gauge field under $S$-supersymmetry:

 The $S$-supersymmetry transformation is